clydet/github-demo/courses/linux-competency/Linux_Competency.md

 ---

-## Week 12: Course Review and Capstone Project
+## Section 12: Course Review and Capstone Project
 ### Capstone Project: Setting Up a Python Web Application with the LEMP Stack
 **Objective**: Set up and configure a Python-based web application on a LEMP stack (Linux, Nginx, MySQL, Python with Flask).